aleshaleksey/fansys23/04-combat.md

 Characters taking a long rest (or longer) on terrain that is not "[ameliorated](03-movement-exploration.md#camping)", must make a CON save with a threshold determined by [terrain and weather](03-movement-exploration.md#travel-rolls-and-terrain-summary).
 A character who fails this CON save does not regain resources from the rest.
 If they fail by more than 6, they are not able to adequately drink, eat or sleep, which brings them closer to "[starvation](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die)", if they require drink, food or sleep.
 - In cold weather, a blanket gives +2 to this save, while a bedroll gives +4.
 - A tent gives +2 to ameliorate/fortify, a yurt obviates the need for such a roll.
 This does not apply on terrain where it is not possible to place a tent or yurt, such as in swamps, dense forests or on steep slopes.
-- If a site is not ameliorated, wearing medium or heavy armour gives a penalty to this CON save equal to the armour rating (instead of making a separate roll).
+- Wearing medium or heavy armour gives a penalty to this CON save equal to the armour rating (instead of making a separate roll).

 ___
 ## Tables